 |LabQuest 2||Yes||This is the most versatile way to use any Vernier sensor.
 It connects by USB or WiFi and is the only interface that can broadcast data to multiple Chromebooks at the same time via Data Sharing.
 More info at: https://www.vernier.com/video/data-sharing-with-labquest-2-overview/|

 |Yes||This is the most versatile way to use any Vernier sensor.
 It connects by USB or WiFi and is the only interface that can broadcast data to multiple Chromebooks at the same time via Data Sharing.
 More info at: https://www.vernier.com/video/data-sharing-with-labquest-2-overview/|

 |Others||We made several other interfaces over the years, including ULIs, Serial Boxes, MPLIs and more.
 Older interfaces that are not pictured here are not compatible with Chromebooks.|

 Note: Some Chromebooks have USB C ports.
 All of the compatible USB devices listed above can be connected to USB C ports.
 We sell USB C cables separately.
 Details are at:

-How do I use a computer or Chromebook with only USB-C ports with Vernier USB products?
+How do I use Vernier USB products with a computer or Chromebook having only USB-C ports?